smeservicesvn/BillionMail/scripts/README_SMART_RABBITMQ.md

 ### **Step 3: Installation**
 The script automatically:
 - Installs using the selected strategy
+- Falls back to alternative strategies if needed
 - Configures RabbitMQ with management plugin
 - Creates admin user with full permissions
 - Opens necessary firewall ports